OWASP/www-event-2021-lightning/pages/register.md

 ## Registration
 {% if site.data.event-details.registration_open %}
 Welcome to the Lightning Event presented by the OWASP Foundation.
 Please note that this a fully virtual event.
 Upon completion of your registration you will receive a confirmation.
-Seven days prior to the event you receive detailed instruction on how to log-on to the virtual platform.
+Three days prior to the event you receive detailed instruction on how to log-on to the virtual platform.

 {% else %}
 <br>
-### Registration is closed.
+### Please join us and register here: https://www.eventbrite.com/e/137621959987
 <br>
 {% endif %}